he-dev/SmartConfig/README.md

 **`SmartConfig`** is a configuration framework that makes writing configurations easier then ever.
 Version 4 continues to make the API easier to use and at the same time more robust.

 ## Why another one?
 I find a configuration should be set up within a few minutes and be easily extended if needed.
-Unfortunatelly most of the time we spend hours writing them over and over again.
+Unfortunatelly most of the time we spend hours writing them over and over again or use multiple systems for different sources.
 With **`SmartConfig`** it's over.
+With only one tool you are able to use multiple configuration sources like database, app.config, xml, registry (more are comming).
+Your configuration is type safe and doesn't contain any magic strings.
+You work with real classes and properties.
+Additionaly **`SmartConfig`** can take care of validating your settings if you tell it to do so.

 ## How does it work?
 Briefly, with **`SmartConfig`** you write a `static class` with static properties that will hold the settings when they are loaded.
 Its structure is used to build setting names.
 There is no need to use any hardcoded strings or create enums etc to get any values. **`SmartConfig`** eliminates all magic strings.